hatfieldlibrary/solr_ocr_processor/README.md

 #### Overview
 The service works in conjunction with DSpace 7.x IIIF support.

-When indexing a new item, the service retrieves an IIIF `AnnotationList` of METS and ALTO files from the DSpace `Item` record.
-ALTO files are first pre-processed based on configuration options and then added to the Solr index.
+When indexing a new item, the service retrieves an IIIF `AnnotationList` of OCR files from the DSpace `Item` record.
+The OCR files are pre-processed based on configuration options and added to the Solr index.
 If "lazy" indexing is used, OCR files are written to disk.

+Processing order is determined either by structural metadata (e.g. METS) or the order of OCR files in the DSpace bundle.

-This service is meant to run on the same host as Solr, as a way to support "lazy" indexing.
-If you are using "full" indexing or providing a shared file system by other means this is not a requirement and the service can run on a separate host
+This service can be ran on the same host as Solr to support "lazy" indexing.
+If you are using "full" indexing or providing a shared file system by other means the service can run on a separate host

 #### External Requirements